On the Infinite Width and Depth Limits of Predictive Coding Networks: Depth-aware Parameterisations for PC

 \subsection{PC convergence to BP for linear residual networks when $N \gg L$}

-Similar to the MLP case (\S\ref{sec:pc-width-params}), we show that under any width- \textit{and} depth-stable feature-learning parameterisation of linear residual networks, PC converges to BP in a regime where the model width is much larger than the depth.
+Similar to the MLP case (\S\ref{sec:pc-width-params}), one can show that under any width- \textit{and} depth-stable feature-learning parameterisation of linear residual networks, PC converges to BP in a regime where the model width is much larger than the depth.

-This is easy to see once one realises that, in the infinite width and depth limit, the equilibrated energy rescaling of linear residual networks (Eq. \ref{eq:resnet-equilib-energy-rescaling}) scales as
+This is easy to see once one realises that, in the infinite width and depth limit, the equilibrated energy rescaling of linear residual networks (Eq.~\ref{eq:resnet-equilib-energy-rescaling}) scales as

-This scaling is verified in Figures \ref{fig:mean-field-rescaling-resnet-cifar} and \ref{fig:mean-field-rescaling-resnet-fashion}.
+This scaling is empirically verified in Figures~\ref{fig:mean-field-rescaling-resnet-cifar} and \ref{fig:mean-field-rescaling-resnet-fashion}.
 Thus, similar to the MLP case, as long as $N \gg L$, (i) the rescaling approaches one, (ii) the equilibrated energy converges to the MSE loss, and (iii) the PC gradients converge to the BP gradients.
-All these results are verified for both linear and nonlinear residual networks (e.g. see Figures \ref{fig:mean-field-linear-resnet-width-vs-depth-cifar} \& \ref{fig:mean-field-linear-resnet-32-fashion}).
-We note that Corollary \ref{cor-pc-bp-convergence-resnet} provides a non-trivial generalisation of a result of \citet{innocenti2025mu}, which proved this only at initialisation.
+All these results are verified for both linear and nonlinear residual networks (e.g. see Figures~\ref{fig:mean-field-linear-resnet-width-vs-depth-cifar} \& \ref{fig:mean-field-linear-resnet-32-fashion}).
+We note that Corollary~\ref{cor-pc-bp-convergence-resnet} provides a non-trivial generalisation of a result of \citet{innocenti2025mu}, which proved this only at initialisation (see \S\ref{sec:related-work}).

-\section{Experiments with practical PCNs}
+\section{Experiments with Practical PCNs}

-One important assumption of our theoretical analysis is the exact convergence of the PC inference or activity dynamics (Eq. \ref{eq:pc-infer}).
-To avoid convergence failure as a potential confounder, all our experiments so far performed GD directly on the equilibrated energy (Eq. \ref{eq:pc-equilib-energy}).
-However, in practice this is not possible for nonlinear networks, where there is in general no analytical solution of the activities, and inference is performed by some iterative algorithm such as GD (\S\ref{sec:pcns}).
+Our theoretical analysis makes two important related assumptions: (i) linear networks, and (ii) exact convergence of the PC inference dynamics (Eq.~\ref{eq:pc-infer}).
+Together, these assumptions allow us to study the equilibrated energy (Eq.~\ref{eq:pc-equilib-energy}) as the effective energy on which (linear) PCNs learn.
+To avoid convergence failure as a potential confounder in testing our theory, all previous experiments performed GD directly on the equilibrated energy.
+However, in practice we are interested in nonlinear networks, for which there is in general no analytical solution of the activities, and inference is performed by some iterative algorithm such as GD (\S\ref{sec:pcns}).

-This raises the question: \textit{under any stable and feature-learning parameterisation, and when $N \gg L$, does PC still converge to BP in practice, i.e. on nonlinear networks when performing inference via optimisation?}
+This raises the question: \textit{under any stable and feature-learning parameterisation, does PC still converge to BP in practice when $N \gg L$, i.e. on nonlinear networks when performing inference via optimisation?}